 The ten mark question on crime and deviance in the A Level Sociology Crime and Deviance/ Theory and Methods paper will ask you to analyse two reasons/ ways/.
 Below are a few exemplars (well, one for now, more to follow!)
 I knocked up, which should get you 10 marks in the exam…

 My suggested strategy for answering these 10 mark questions is to make two points which are as different from each other as possible and then try to develop each point two to three times.
-You don’t have to evaluate each point, but it’s good practise to put a brief evaluation at the end, but don’t spend too long on this, focus more on the development (which is basically analysis)
+You don’t have to evaluate each point, but it’s good practice to put a brief evaluation at the end, but don’t spend too long on this, focus more on the development (which is basically analysis).

 Point 1 – Consensus theorist Albert Cohen suggested status frustration was the root cause of subculture formation.

 According to Cohen deviant subcultures are a working class problem – working class boys try hard in school, and fail, meaning they fail to gain status (recognition/ respect) – these boys find each other and form a deviant group, whereby they gain status within the group by being deviant – by doing things which are against the rules – for example bunking lessons – and the further you go, the more status you get.